manav828/doneone/PHASE1_TESTING.md

 ###  Issue: Modal doesn't appear
 **Solution:**
-- Check if content script is injected: F12 → Console → look for "FlowBoard content script loaded"
+- Check if content script is injected: F12 → Console → look for "DoneOne content script loaded"
 - Ensure you're not on chrome:// pages (extensions can't run there)
 - Reload extension and webpage

-### Issue: Tasks not appearing in FlowBoard
+### Issue: Tasks not appearing in DoneOne
 **Solution:**
-- Open FlowBoard → check if you have an active project
+- Open DoneOne → check if you have an active project
 - Check browser console for errors
 - Verify SQL migration ran successfully
 - Check Supabase → Table Editor → tasks table manually